cpp-parametros-funciones

 Parameters make functions more flexible and reusable by allowing different data to be passed to the same function.

-Pass-by-value parameters pass a copy of the original value to the function.
-Any modification made to the parameter within the function will not affect the original argument.
+Parameters by value pass a copy of the original value to the function.
+Any modification made to the parameter inside the function will not affect the original argument.

 void funcion(int x)